sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 closely matched with participants in other experimental groups).
 For this reason, there should always be an equal number of scores (data points) in each experimental group.
-This type of design and analysis can also be called a ‘related ANOVA’ or a ‘within-subjects ANOVA’.
+This type of design and analysis can also be called a “related ANOVA” or a “within-subjects ANOVA”.

-The logic behind a repeated measures ANOVA is very similar to that of an independent ANOVA (sometimes called a ‘between-subjects’ ANOVA).
+The logic behind a repeated measures ANOVA is very similar to that of an independent ANOVA (sometimes called a “between-subjects” ANOVA).
 You’ll remember that earlier we showed that in a between-subjects ANOVA total variability is partitioned into between-groups variability (SS\ :sub:`b`) and within-groups variability